Year: Third season at VCU

 Josh Tudela enters his third season with the Black and Gold, helping the Rams total a 23-12-7 record over two seasons.
 Tuleda has been a valuable addition over his first two seasons, helping VCU to two of their most successful seasons in the past decade, as the Rams have earned berths to the NCAA Tournament.

 With a high level of collegiate and professional experience, VCU head Coach Dave Giffard had impressive thoughts about Tudela’s hiring in 2012.

 "Josh emerged from an extremely talented pool of candidates.
 He is a very driven and hungry competitor who made himself into a successful college player at the highest level as well as a successful pro," Giffard said.
 "His experiences and background will be a valuable addition to our staff and will be a great resource for our players as they reach toward some of the very same goals that Josh has already achieved.
 We are excited to add Josh to our soccer family here at VCU as he begins his coaching career, in which I'm sure he will be very successful."

 "It is a great opportunity to be a part of the athletic department here at VCU," Tudela said.
 "Coach Giffard has been a part of leading two powerhouse programs and knows what it takes to be a champion.
 I am excited to learn and coach alongside this staff as we create a championship program here.
-I hope to bring my passion and experience to make an impact on the team and individual players.
-In just a few days, I can already tell that Coach Giffard and his staff have this program on track to be champions, and I am honored to be a part of the journey."
+Continuing to bring my passion and experience will make an impact on the team and individual players.
+I can tell that Coach Giffard and our staff have this program on track to be champions, and I am honored to be a part of the journey."

 A native of Evansville, Ind., Tudela scored 31 goals and had 14 assists during his senior year at North High School and finished his career with 80 goals and 63 assists.
 He was a member of the Indiana State and Regional ODP teams in 1999 and 2000 and the Indiana State ODP team in 2001.